mmaenz/FoxholeTool/README.md

 The tool uses no magic.
 It just sends an left mouse button down event to windows without up.
 As of the nature of windows window handling it works best in fullscreen window mode.
 You can still use it in fullscreen but it may not overlays correctly or windows are flashing.
 Foxhole sound is bound to active focus.
 While FoxholeTool is focused, you will hear no sound including ingame voices.
 The result is always copied to clipboard for fast paste to chat.

+When pressing END on keyboard it send keystrokes RETURN --> CTRL+W --> RETURN to the active desktop window (which should be Foxhole) that starts the automated walking.
+There is no convenient way to send key hold to other active window.
+Between keystrokes is a 50ms pause to let Foxhole react to the input.
+Thats why you see the chat box flickering!

 # How to build